openhab/openhab-docs/_addons_bindings/zwave/doc/fibaro/fgrgbw442_0_0.md

 ### Parameter 23: Input 4 - operating mode

 Input 4 - operating mode
+This parameter allows to choose mode of 4th input (IN4).
+Change it depending on connected device.
 The following option values may be configured -:

 | Value  | Description |